thesse1/webmethods-api-gateway-staging/README.md

 | Commit | Leave this blank |
 | Export API Gateway configuration from which API Gateway? | All webm_io and azure_demo_01 environments |
 | Message for the commit in Git? | The change will be committed with this commit message |

+> Note: API Gateway export archives can only be imported on API Gateway environment on the same or higher fixlevel.
+As of 23.05.24, the environments on webm_io are on fixlevel 11.0 while the environment on azure_demo_01 are on fixlevel 10.15 fix 15.
+This means: When you export an API Gateway configuration from a webm_io environment, you will not be able to deploy this configuration on any azure_demo_01 environment.

 ## Pipeline for log purging